felipebita/ml_fraud_detection/docs/project_files.md

 #### `data/reports/raw_data_profile.json`

-*   **Purpose**: A detailed JSON report containing a statistical and structural profile of the raw data, generated after initial loading and Pydantic validation.
+*   **Purpose**: A detailed JSON report containing a statistical and structural profile of the raw data, generated immediately after loading from the source CSV.
-*   **Usage**: Used to understand the quality and characteristics of the incoming source data before advanced validation and cleaning.
+*   **Usage**: Used to understand the quality and characteristics of the incoming source data before any validation or cleaning.
 Essential for diagnosing issues with the source data feed.
 *   **Key Information**: Generated automatically by the `data_loader.py` script.

 #### `data/reports/processed_data_profile.json`